slatedocs/slate/source/includes/security/_kuzzleSecurity.md

 #### Callback response

-Resolves to the updated profile ID
+Resolves to an updated `KuzzleProfile` object

 ## updateRole